jfrog/build-info/README.md

 export BITESTS_ARTIFACTORY_PASSWORD=password
 export BITESTS_ARTIFACTORY_REPO=tests
 ```
+Before running the tests, please make sure you have a generic repository named *tests* in Artifactory.

 To build the code using the gradle wrapper in Unix run:
 ```
 > ./gradlew clean build